 There are many reasons why this beach is our favourite.
 It’s a long (2km / 1.25 miles), sheltered, looping beach that’s calmer and better for swimming than most on the north coast, especially at the bay’s eastern end.
 It’s also quieter and less crowded.
 There are caves for sheltering or exploring; beautiful flowering trees; and the convenience of an on-site snack bar, bathroom and changing facilities, parking, and lifeguards on duty.
-But most impressively, this is the nation’s first Blue Flag beach.
+But most impressively, this became the nation’s first Blue Flag beach.
 This means it meets strict criteria around water quality; environmental education, information, and management; and safety.

 Two tips: get there early if you’d like to park inside, and bring repellent as a precaution against any biting insects.